jimmy-little/jimmy-little.github.io/_posts/writing/2019-02-14-that-damn-notch.md

 </figure>

-Much better, but now the text in the sidebar is cut off.We'll need to add some padding.
+Much better, but now the text in the sidebar is cut off.
+We'll need to add some padding.
 There are far more complex and elegant ways to deal with this, as laid out [in this post from webkit.org][1].
 I'm not doing that for a couple reasons.
-Mainly, the Github version of the Jekyll builder doens't support the `safe-area-inset` variables, so it's useless to me.
-Also, in my case, I can ix it with a simple media query so I'm not going through all the additional work.
+Mainly, the Github version of the Jekyll builder doesn't support the `safe-area-inset` variables, so it's useless to me.
+Also, in my case, I can fix it with a simple media query so I'm not going through all the additional work.

 For my site, the only issue is that some of the text is cut off in the sidebar.
-Sonce the sidebar is persistent and never changes, I don't need any fancy calculations.
+Since the sidebar is persistent and never changes, I don't need any fancy calculations.
 I just need to nudge the text over.

 I have three CSS breakpoints for my site.
 Basically phone, tablet, and "big".
 The iPhone X and X🅂 in landscape both fit into the "big" category, since they have such high resolution screens (over 1440px, which is my "big" breakpoint).
 So all I have to do is go into the CSS file and add